YxZhxn/Ray3D/README.md

 We did some optimization for large scale training.

 ### Evaluation
-To evaluate the models with public and synthetic datasets, you can run the following command by specifying different configuration files, timestamps and checkpoints:
+To evaluate the models on the public and the synthetic datasets, you can run the following command by specifying different configuration files, timestamps and checkpoints:
 ```bash